 He has a particular interest in constitutional reform, dating back to his time as producer of The Week in Westminster on Radio 4.
 Freedom of expression is another of his interests, and he wrote the well-reviewed book Privacy and the Press for Oxford University Press (2004, updated 2005; Chinese edition 2012).
 Earlier books include Trial of Strength, which examined the tensions between ministers and judges under the last Conservative Government, The Search for Justice, an anatomy of the law in the mid-1990s and The Case for the Crown, which charted the launch of the Crown Prosecution Service.

 After taking a law degree at Oxford he trained as a solicitor, qualifying in 1976.
-He holds honorary doctorates in law from the University of Hertfordshire (1999) and Nottingham Trent University (2012).
+He holds honorary doctorates in law from the University of Hertfordshire (1999), Nottingham Trent University (2012), the University of Lincoln (2014) and the University of Law (2014).
 He is accredited as a mediator by the ADR group, though he does not practise.
 He is an honorary bencher of Gray's Inn.